-Back in 2015 we came across an issue with the high lift cable drums having rough edges.
-These rough edges were left by seams in the molds used for casting these drums.
-While the rough edges do not compromise the drums in any way, over time the installed cables can get worn down and start fraying.
+Back in 2015, we came across an issue with the high lift cable drums having rough edges.
+It appears like the seams in the molds used for casting these drums leave behind these rough edges.
+While the rough edges do not compromise the drums in any way, over time, the installed cables can get worn down and start fraying.
 We have been working with customers that purchased high lift kits during this time to get the cables replaced and to fix the drums to avoid future issues.
-The rough edges can be ground down with a hand file or angle grinder and the drums can still be used without issue.
-We now make sure to grind down the rough edges of the drums before they are shipped out with a kit.
+Grind down the rough edges with a hand file or angle grinder.
+The drums can still be used without issue.
+Before we ship the drums with a kit, we make sure to grind down the rough edges.
 Please contact us if you still run into this fraying problem.

 10: Is a vertical lift a good alternative to a high lift?

 The appropriate answer is, “Which one do you need?”
 While high lift doors rise a given distance vertically before entering the horizontal tracks, vertical lift doors rise vertically for their entire travel.
 These doors do not require horizontal tracks because they rest above the door opening and “parallel” to the jamb.
 A vertical lift is typically the better option when there is sufficient ceiling height within the garage.
 Minimum ceiling height for a vertical lift is double the door height, i.e. 14′ ceiling for a 7′ tall door, etc. If the space is available, a vertical lift is a good long term option to allow maximum space for lighting, workshop equipment, or storage.

 11. How do I keep the windows from scraping the stop molding?